FlandereKua/Public-Wiki/Characters/Cermia.md

 ## Background & Notes
 **Tag**: #Knight #Gambler #Human #Tier2Enemy #Tier2Ally

-**Story Presence**: A fiercely competitive but horribly unlucky knight who struggles with gambling addiction and impulsive behavior.
+**Description**: A fiercely competitive but horribly unlucky knight who struggles with gambling addiction and impulsive behavior.
 Despite her flaws, she's a skilled swordwoman and talented fire magician.

 **Personality**: Hot-headed and impulsive, prone to taking dangerous risks both in combat and at the gambling table.
-Her competitive nature drives her to prove herself, but her terrible luck often undermines her efforts.
 Lives off an allowance from her more responsible sister Carrot, who inherited the family fortune due to Cermia's reckless spending.